How To Find The Best Women's Hairstyle For You

 1. The Shape Of Your Face

-Besides looking at the shape of your face, consider your angular structures such as neck length, forehead, size of your eyes and mouth, and the spacing of your eyes.
+Besides looking at the shape of your face, consider your angular structures such as neck length, forehead.
+And the size of your eyes and mouth, and the spacing of your eyes.

 Your face can be oval, long, heart, round, or square.